 - The lift is used to get the line ready to move into the sweep with ease

-- The lift is always performed s-l-o-w-l-y
+- The lift is always performed s-l-o-w-l-y and moves without stop into the power move of the sweep.

 The Loop, 'D' or 'V'